cudmore/pie-analysis/video-player/readme.md

 ## To Do (important)

+ - When starting app and chunk file is loaded, make sure we are in chunk 0.
+When user first clicks 'limit', we need to be in a chunk!!!
  - Clicking on a chunk (gray bar) should select chunk (in chunk view).
  - Selecting event in event list should highlight event in event canvas.
  - Streamline interface for blinding.
 Make a system where when handed to a scorer, they can not activate non-blinded interface (they are locked into blinding).
 Try and add a password to switch between one and the other.